 Apart from the recommendations above, there are many alternative open source VPNs; such as WireGuard, which is a modern and easy to use VPN solution that aims to improve performance.

 At Stackscale, in order to guarantee the maximum security, we recommend to use Virtual Private Networks and that every user with permissions has its own access to the VPN.
-Our technical support team can help you improve security and privacy of your company’s infrastructure and virtual environments.
+Our technical support team can help you improve the security and privacy of your company’s infrastructure and virtual environments.